Skip to main content

 You have horror films that expose the futility of the impulse to help your fellow human.
 Sam Raimi’s 1981 film, The Evil Dead, follows a gaggle of brain-dead college kids, who on a weekend cabin excursion, recklessly awaken vengeful evil spirits which go on to possess each of them in turn.
 These demons can only be destroyed if you decapitate a living host, which puts the survivors in the uncomfortable position of having to gruesomely dismember their best friends.
 They’re naturally hesitant to do so, and so they are all killed off by the end of the film.
 (I think.
 I guess Bruce Campbell’s character comes back for the sequels.
 Somehow.)
 Horror films like this prod at our insecurity that maybe good manners won't save you come the apocalypse.

-And then on the other end, you have horror movies that hold a mirror to the way modern living saps humans of their empathy, turning them into monsters.
+And on the other end, you have horror movies that hold a mirror to the way modern living saps humans of their empathy, turning them into monsters.
 It’s part of our modern social contract to not butcher each other, and it’s the point of interest of many films to explore what could drive a person to unleash such unthinkable evil.
-This is where you get movies like The Shining which explores how isolation and alcoholism drive a man to try slaughtering his wife and kid while they’re stuck in an empty hotel for the winter.
+This is where you get movies like The Shining which explores how isolation and alcoholism drive a man to try slaughtering his wife and kid while they’re stuck in an empty hotel.

 Between the two forms, I think we can already see that Train to Busan takes after the latter class.
 “Busan” comments on how society actively creates monsters by stealing their humanity, by looking at how crises reveal a person’s selfish or selfless tendencies.
 Once zombies infect the train, many characters immediately adopt an every-man-for-himself approach while others feel a natural kinship with the other passengers who are, after all, braving the same crisis.
 The film sets up this dichotomy by creating two groups of characters—those are altruistic, and those who are selfish—and having Seok-woo navigate the space between.

 Seok-woo starts the film definitively in the selfish crowd.
 This group is headed by Yon-suk.
 Like Seok-woo, Yon-suk is a man of business, which partially explains his cutthroat, self-serving instinct.
 He not only looks out for himself exclusively, he also stokes paranoia in others as well.
-One of the most frustrating sequences in the film has Yon-suk scare an entire group of survivors into barricading the train car against the heroes, an act which has dire consequences for a group of characters we’ve come to love.
+One of the most frustrating sequences in the film has Yon-suk scare an entire group of survivors into barricading the train car against the heroes with a crowd of zombies on their tails.
+This act will have dire consequences.

 In the altruistic group, you have the characters who become Seok-woo’s allies.
 There’s a homeless man who sneaks onboard the train at the start and is just looking for a quiet place to be left alone but also possesses a kind heart.
 You have a group of high school baseball players heading to an away game with their cheerleader friend (all but one of the players gets infected during the zombie attack at Daejeon station).
 But the most significant players are dedicated father Sang-hwa and his pregnant wife, Seong-kyeong.